-You'll only need 4 ingredients that you probably have on hand to make the glaze for this sweet and tangy Honey Chili Lime Glazed Salmon.
+You'll only need four ingredients that you probably have on hand to make the glaze for this sweet and tangy Honey Chili Lime Glazed Salmon.
 Use this easy recipe to grill or bake in salmon in foil or sear it then bake it in the oven.
 Ready in 15 minutes!

 What's not to love about this Honey Chili Lime Glazed Salmon?
 Nothing!

-The sweet and tangy glaze needs only four ingredients that I usually have on hand and it takes only 15 minutes to cook.
-This salmon is absolutely delicious and insanely easy!
+- The sweet and spicy glaze needs only four ingredients that you probably have on hand.
+This recipe for salmon is absolutely delicious and insanely easy!
 If you're wondering how to season salmon, try this recipe.
 You won't be disappointed.

 That's it!
 How easy is that?